kushagra-nagpal/GFS/README.md

-# COL733-Project
-This is an implementation of the Google File System in Python, as a course project for COL733: Fundamentals of Cloud Computing under Prof. Abhilash Jindal.
-We have implemented simple GFS and incorporated some modifications, primarily:
-1. Using SWIM Protocol to deal with network faults and improve performance
+This is an implementation of the Google File System in Python, I have implemented simple GFS and incorporated some modifications, primarily using SWIM Protocol to deal with network faults and improve performance
-2. Using a Consensus Protocol for better availability in write-heavy workloads

 ## Getting Started

 Installation Instructions